python/cpython/Doc/library/ttk.rst

 The :class:`ttk.Separator` widget displays a horizontal or vertical separator bar.

-It has no other method besides the ones inherited from :class:`ttk.Widget`.
+It has no other methods besides the ones inherited from :class:`ttk.Widget`.

 Options